Mario-F/cert-manager-selfservice/README.md

 This project aims to utilize a working cert-manager installation to provide certificates outside kubernetes as easy as possible.

+## Overview

+What does cert-manager-selfservice (CMS) offer?

+* Just make an http call to get your certificate, example: <http://localhost:8030/cert/your.domain.tld/pem>
+* CMS creates certificates ressources automatically
+* CMS keep track when certificates are accessed
+* CMS cleanup certificates not requested in a time

 ## Usage

+Simply use the [Helm Chart](https://github.com/Mario-F/helm-charts/tree/main/charts/cert-manager-selfservice) to get starting.

 ### Testing